-As pieces of content, we’re usually on our way to becoming something different—something fresher, more up to date, more accurately worded.
-At least we should be.
-Of course, the most time-honored way of finding out what reps think of us is to ask.
+Content is usually on its way to becoming something different—something fresher, more up to date, more accurately worded.
+At least it should be.
+Of course, the most time-honored way of finding out what reps think of content is to ask.
 But as simple a task as that may seem to be, we both know it doesn’t happen consistently.

-Here’s a better idea: Let your mobile app provide the feedback you need to continuously improve us.
-An app, built with feedback in mind, can be given a voice of its own, so to speak.
+Here’s a better idea: Let your mobile app provide the feedback you need to continuously improve content.
+An app, built with feedback in mind, can be given a voice of its own.

-Feedback mechanisms built into content management apps can provide you windows in how we are used, which of us are used most often, etc. You can know each time an element of content is accessed and by whom.
+Feedback mechanisms built into content management apps can provide you windows in how content is used, which content is used most often, etc. You can know each time a piece of content is accessed and by whom.
 With this data, you can understand trends and know about the most popular (most used) topics, categories and forms of content.

 The best of all this good news is that it requires zero effort on the part of sales reps.
 All they have to do is go out and sell.
-All the telemetry about how we are working become the byproducts of sales reps doing what they do best—selling.
+All the automated communications about how we are working become the byproducts of sales reps doing what they do best—selling.

-Of course you know that creating us is not a one-and-done proposition.
-As we discussed above, we are always on the way to becoming something else.
+Of course, you know that creating content is not a one-and-done proposition.
+As discussed above, content is always on the way to becoming something else.

-This is really a discussion about mindset.
-It’s realizing that the old saw, the only constant is change, really is true.
+This is a discussion about mindset.
+It’s realizing that the old saying, ‘the only constant is change’, really is true.
 And it is perhaps most true when it comes to sales and marketing content.
 Think beyond creation to management.
-This is where the idea of a work in progress becomes clearer.
-To improve us, refine and fine tune us.
+This is where the idea of work in progress becomes clearer.
+To improve, refine and fine-tune your content.
 Success depends on iterations.
-Life is not static and neither are we.
+Life is not static, and neither is your content.

 Want more content that speaks to you?